-A few months I started the Designer Challenge series and it has definitely become a favorite with Satori readers.
+A few months ago, I started the Designer Challenge series and it has definitely become a favorite with Satori readers.
 I’m thrilled because I love interacting with amazing design bloggers and sharing their talent with you!
-This time I presented three gorgeous options for console tables and asked each designer to select her favorite and tell us what she’d do with it.
+This time I presented three gorgeous options for a console table and asked each designer to select her favorite and tell us what she’d do with it.
 First up, I’m excited to introduce Arianna of Arianna Belle Organized Interiors.

 Those of you who have been following my blog since day one know that I’ve had a long-standing admiration for Arianna.
 In fact, she is one of the people who inspired me to start my blog (you can read about it here).
 Arianna and I share a passion for organization and her website is filled with beautifully organized spaces, stunning decor, stylish storage, and lovely inspiration.

 Hello everyone!
 This post was so fun to put together -thank you Shauna for inviting me to participate!
 In this challenge, I was given three different console table options to select from.